 At this time, it is not known if a small amount of silicone may pass through from the breast implant silicone shell into breast milk during breastfeeding.
 Although there are currently no established methods for accurately detecting silicone levels in breast milk, a study measuring silicon (one component in silicone) levels did not indicate higher levels in breast milk from women with silicone gel-filled implants when compared to women without implants.

-The “study” often cited by Semple et al 20 is from nearly 20 years ago and was published in a plastic and reconstructive surgery journal (so potentially biased).
+The “study” often cited by Semple et al 33 is from over 20 years ago and was published in a plastic and reconstructive surgery journal (so potentially biased).
 It found similar levels of silicon in breast milk and blood from mothers with implants compared with mothers without implants.
 They also found ten times more silicon in cows’ milk and significantly higher levels in formula.
 However, silicon is not the same as silicone—it is an ingredient in silicone and the study didn’t look at the other potential toxic contaminants that are in implants.
-A study by Lykissa and Maharaj 21 found higher levels of platinum in mothers’ milk in mothers with implants than in the general population.
+A study by Lykissa and Maharaj 34 found higher levels of platinum in mothers’ milk in mothers with implants than in the general population.

 Hyaluronic acid injections